 The child in the concrete operational stage deals with the present, the here and now; the child who can use formal operational thought can think about the future, the abstract, the hypothetical.

 Piaget's final stage coincides with the beginning of adolescence, and marks the start of abstract thought and deductive reasoning.
 Thought is more flexible, rational, and systematic.
 The individual can now conceive all the possible ways they can solve a problem, and can approach a problem from several points of view.

-The adolescent can think about thoughts and -operate on operations, not just concrete objects.
+The adolescent can think about thoughts and "operate on operations, not just concrete objects.
 He or she can think about such abstract concepts as space and time.
 The adolescent develops an inner value system and a sense of moral judgment.
-He or she now has the necessary -mental tools for living his life.
+He or she now has the necessary "mental tools" for living his life.

 Summarize of this theory that these stages unfold over time, and all children will pass through them all in order to achieve an adult level of intellectual functioning.
-The later stages is fixed and unchangeable and children cannot skip a stage.
+The later stages evolve from and are built on earlier ones.
+They point out that the sequence of stages is fixed and unchangeable and children cannot skip a stage.
 They all proceed through the stages in the same order, even though they may progress through them at different rates.

 At each stage, the child will acquire more complex motor skills and cognitive abilities.
-Although different behaviors characterize different stages, the transition between stages is gradual, and a child moves between stages so subtly that he may not be aware of new perspectives gained.
+Although different behaviours characterize different stages, the transition between stages is gradual, and a child moves between stages so subtly that he may not be aware of new perspectives gained.
 However, at each stage there are definite accompanying developmental changes in the areas of play, language, morality, space, time, and number.